mmcbride1/python-coretemp/README.md

 # Usage

-The application runs as a daemon, and polls on a configured schedule (with a default value of every 5 minutes).
+The application runs as a daemon and polls on a configured schedule (with a default value of every 5 minutes).
 The general usage is:

 ```
 sudo coretemp-monitor {start|stop|restart|status}